Rishi Sunak: UK’s ex-Treasury chief gets 2nd shot at PM job

 “I grew up working in the shop, delivering medicines,” he said during the campaign.
 “I worked as a waiter at the Indian restaurant down the street.”

-He has described how his parents saved to send him to Winchester College, one of Britain’s toniest and most expensive boarding schools.
+He has described how his parents saved to send him to Winchester College, one of Britain’s most expensive and exclusive boarding schools.

 There he mingled with the elite.
 Rivals recently dug up a clip from a 2001 television documentary about the class system in which the 21-year-old Sunak said he had “friends who are aristocrats, I have friends who are upper class, I have friends who are, you know, working class — well, not working class.”